SafwanShaikh10/meteor-tsunami-visualization/README.md

 ## Demo
 1. Open `index.html` in your browser.
-2. Enter any latitude and longitude.
+2. Enter latitude and longitude.
-3. Click **Apply Inputs** to see events and markers.
+3. Click **Apply Inputs** to see meteor and tsunami events near that location.